 Certain unlisted procedure codes require PA.
-Providers should follow their service-specific PA instructions and documentation requirements for requesting PA.
-For a list of procedure codes for which ForwardHealth requires PA, refer to the service-specific interactive maximum allowable fee schedules.
+Providers should follow their service-specific PA instructions and documentation requirements for requirements for requirements for requirements for requirements a list of procedure codes for which ForwardHealth requires PA, refer to the service-specific interactive maximum allowable fee schedules.